connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 Then we add 4 to `out_pos`.
 During iteration we've already been adding to `source_pos`, so here we just have to increment its value by 1.
 Then we subtract 1 from our loop counter and jump to the start of the loop if it isn't zero.

-Already you should be able to see a bit of inefficiency, even if you aren't that familiar with assembly.
+You might already be able to see a bit of inefficiency, even if you aren't that familiar with assembly.
 On every iteration we perform 2 bounds checks per line, for a total of 8 bounds checks per iteration.
 Bounds checks do add overhead, but much like integer overflow checks, they aren't by themselves [_that_ slow](https://danluu.com/integer-overflow/).
 In our case, going out of bounds is exceptional and should never happen during the course of regular execution, which means the branch predictor should do a really good job here.

 Typically the problem with integer overflow checks and bounds checks is that they prevent other optimizations, like autovectorization.
-Perhaps that's what's happening here -- we're doing a lot of bounds checks inside a tight loop and LLVM can't optimize it that well.
+Perhaps that's what's happening here -- we're doing a lot of bounds checks inside a tight loop and so LLVM can't optimize it that well.
 Let's see what removing the bounds checks does to the codegen.

 Let's start by trying to remove them in safe rust.
 We can try [asserting one large length condition](https://gist.github.com/kvark/f067ba974446f7c5ce5bd544fe370186#assert-conditions-beforehand) at the start of the function, and hope that LLVM is able to elide the later checks.